 Kids will be able to make their own versions of:

-• Dreidel.
+• Dreidels.
 A four-sided spinning top, a dreidel is played with during the Jewish holiday of Hanukkah.

-• Hagoita.
+• Hagoitas.
 Hanetsuki is a traditional Japanese New Year’s game, similar to badminton but played without a net.
-The hagoita, or wooden panel, was traditionally decorated with pictures of kabuki actors.
+The hagoita, or wooden paddle, was traditionally decorated with pictures of kabuki actors.
 Today, hagoita can be decorated with portraits of celebrities from sports, politics and entertainment.

-• Parol.
+• Parols.
 In the Philippines, people make Christmas decorations called parols.
 A parol is a star lantern which can be carried in parades.

-• Rattle.
-Paper mache rattles are popular during Mexican New Year’s celebrations.
+• Rattles.
+Rattles are popular during Mexican New Year’s celebrations.
 The rattles are shaken to welcome the generous spirits of the New Year and to drive away the unhappy spirits of past years.